FloSeu/GAIN-GRN/GUIDE.rst

 ====================================================================================================================

 As an application for the GAIN-GRN, the natural variant and cancer mutation data for the human aGPCR can be mapped to their respective GRN labels.
-This enables the calculation of a cancer enrichment score analogous to Wright et al.[1], enabling the identification of hotspots of cancer-enriched residues (see Figure 5, Supp.
+This enables the calculation of a cancer enrichment score analogous to `Wright et al. (2019) <ttps://www.nature.com/articles/s41467-019-08630-2>`_, enabling the identification of hotspots of cancer-enriched residues (see Figure 5, Supp.
 Fig. 2).
 Here, also tools are provided to extract the full variant/mutation information for every labeled position (which receptor, which substitution, which potential impact) for the individual assessment of residues for designing wet-lab experiments.

 |JLogo| `Dynamic GAIN-GRN Assignment <https://github.com/FloSeu/GAIN-GRN/blob/main/gaingrn/dynamic_gain_grn.ipynb>`_